ykumawat/react-this-props-children-web-071717/README.md

 }
 ```

-If something like `this.props.children` didn't exist, we'd have to sort to passing in all of our content through a
+If something like `this.props.children` didn't exist, we'd have to pass in all of our content through a prop, which
-normal prop, which would be very unwieldy and look really ugly:
+would be very unwieldy and look really ugly:

 ```js
 <Panel title="Browse for movies" body={<div><div>Movie stuff...</div>